 Transforming Antimicrobial Therapy Through Synthetic Biology

-Phages, nature’s natural predators of bacteria, have been in an uninterrupted battle for millions of years — evolving to kill or evade.
+Phages, natural predators of bacteria, have been in an uninterrupted battle for millions of years — evolving to kill or evade.
 These powerful natural phages can be purposely engineered to be more efficient killers.
-The use of synthetic biology tools enables Armata to precisely engineer natural phages in ways that further improve their pharmacological properties and antimicrobial activity, creating supercharged synthetic phages which can be deployed in the clinic as highly effective weapons in the fight against multidrug-resistant bacterial infections.
-Engineering natural phages broadens their host range, minimizes resistance and improves efficacy through the expression of beneficial moieties such as biofilm-degrading enzymes and antimicrobial peptides (including STAMPs).
+The use of synthetic biology tools enables Armata to precisely engineer natural phages in ways that further improve their pharmacological properties and antimicrobial activity.
+Engineering natural phages may broaden their host range, minimize resistance and improve efficacy through the expression of beneficial moieties such as biofilm-degrading enzymes.

 Armata is harnessing its proprietary synthetic phage platform to develop targeted therapeutics for the treatment of various multidrug-resistant bacterial infections.